Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak (April 2026)

 - Claude uses a warm beige/cream palette matching claude.ai, with Claude’s conversation chrome.

-If you already have a sunpeak project, update and run:
+If you already have a sunpeak project:

 sunpeak upgrade